12 Inside Sales Strategies to Close Leads Faster

-Whether you’re just getting started or you’ve built a career in the world of inside sales, you already know first-hand that sales tactics aren’t just learned in the classroom and immediately applied to driving real business results.
+Whether you’re just getting started or have already built your inside sales career, you know that sales tactics aren’t simply learned in a classroom and immediately applied to drive real results.

-While there are certainly a stable of proven sales strategies that are widely applicable to growing your startup regardless of the industry you’re in—it’s not quite as simple as copying, pasting, and kicking back to watch your numbers soar.
+While there are proven sales strategies that are widely applicable to growing your company or startup, regardless of industry, it’s not quite as simple as copying, pasting, and kicking back to watch your sales numbers soar.

-Becoming a master at inside sales takes time, repetition, the willingness to adapt on the fly, and a dedication to improving your craft on a daily basis.
+Becoming an inside sales expert requires repetition, the willingness to adapt on the fly, and a dedication to improving your approach on a daily basis.

-For most, that bank of experience and knowledge takes years to accumulate.
+For most, that experience and knowledge bank take years to accumulate.

-However, if you decide to learn from the right people who’ve already put in thousands of hours sending cold emails and picking up the phone to close deals, you can significantly chip away at the inside sales learning curve.
+However, if you learn from the people who’ve already put in thousands of hours optimizing lead generation, cold calling leads, and creating winning sales emails, you can significantly chip away at the inside sales learning curve.
+Let's begin.

 To qualify your leads before selling to them, take these four steps:

-- What industry is your ideal customer in?
+- What industry is my ideal customer in?

 - Where is the company located?